hedhyw/go-import-lint/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/hedhyw/go-import-lint)](https://goreportcard.com/report/github.com/hedhyw/go-import-lint)
 [![Coverage Status](https://coveralls.io/repos/github/hedhyw/go-import-lint/badge.svg?branch=master)](https://coveralls.io/github/hedhyw/go-import-lint?branch=master)

-The linter checks that imports have a correct order.
+Golang source code analyzer that checks imports order.
+It verifies that:
+- standard, current package, and vendor imports are separated by a line;
+- there are no blank lines between one import group;
+- there are no more than two lines.

-Example of good order:
+Example of good imports order:

 <!-- ReadmeExample -->
 ```go